joshnuss/svelte-stripe/src/routes/index.md

     return { status: 400 }
   }

-  // it's now verified, so process events
+  // signature has been verified, so we can process events
   // full list of events: https://stripe.com/docs/api/events/list
   if (event.type == 'charge.succeeded') {
     // get data object